djghis/flower_shop_project/README.md

 TECHNOLOGIES USED

-Ruby, Psql, Html and CSS.
+Ruby, Psql, Html and CSS, Sinatra and PG gem.